About This Blog

 Because this blog focuses on electronics you should know that I am not “qualified” in electronics or in software development.
 I have not had any formal education in either subject, what I know I have taught (or somehow know) myself, a fact that I am neither ashamed of – nor coy about.
 However, you should also know that the lack of formal qualification does not mean I do not take it seriously, I do – I have spent a lot of time learning to use, and a lot of money buying my test gear, machines and other paraphernalia that I use, I am IMHO competent and capable, safe and responsible so in that regard I am a professional engineer so I will do my very best to be accurate and factual with my content.
 I will of course not expect you to take my word for that, you can make your own judgement about my competence and capability if you do watch or read any of my content.

 You have probably worked this out but just in case, my name is Gerry Sweeney.
 When I am not relaxing with my family and friends or doing my day job (see below), I love to find interesting ways of combining electronics and software to create new, novel or interesting things and I love to share what I learn with others.
-It’s true I am a geek – but I am also social, outgoing, I have a sense of humour, I am happy to speak about things in front of large audiences of people, I can hold a conversation about football and may other subjects that are not at all geeky and I can even talk to girls I don’t know (but don’t tell the misses!).
+It’s true I am a geek – but I am also social, outgoing, I have a sense of humour, I am happy to speak about things in front of large audiences of people, I can hold a conversation about subjects that are not at all geeky.
 Fact is though, I like to understand how the world around me works and if I can, I like to try and improve on things that need improving.
-My own worst personal trait is probably my tenacious, often blind and perhaps sometimes inappropriate desire to do something simply because someone tells me “it can’t be done” – if I think it can be done, I will probably try to do it – I will often fail, and I will openly celebrate failure, but at least I will try.
+My own worst personal trait is probably my tenacious, often blind desire to do something simply because someone tells me “it can’t be done” – if I think it can be done, I will probably try to do it – I will often fail, and I will openly celebrate failure, but at least I will try.

-By the time computers were popularising, its far to say that my understanding of electronics lead me to computing because there was an obvious connection, my first computer was a Sinclair ZX81, I was still at school, I was 15 and while my friends were typing programs into their own ZX81 from a listing in a computer magazine, I was soldering TTL chips into my ZX81 to make it program EPROM’s and wondering how that magical UCLA chip in there worked – no one really understood why I used to do that stuff and sadly, Willesden not being a Silicon Valley hot-spot and the Internet did not exist so it was difficult to share experiences and network with likeminded people to learn more – I had to figure it out on my own.
-To feed the desire to share what I was doing, my parents and sisters were often forced to listen to me tell them “look what I have done” – of course they really did not understand – still it was nice of them to smile, nod and play along for me… thankfully for my family, I do have some great like-minded friends and of course thanks to the power of the internet and youtube there are many people I don’t know with who I share this interest with.
+By the time computers were becoming popular in the 80’s, its far to say that my understanding of electronics lead me to computing because there was an obvious connection, my first computer was a Sinclair ZX81, I was still at school, I was 15 and while my friends were typing programs into their own ZX81 from a listing in a computer magazine, I was soldering TTL chips into my ZX81 to make it program EPROM’s and wondering how that magical UCLA chip in there worked – no one really understood why I used to do that stuff and sadly, my home town not being a Silicon Valley hotspot, it was difficult to share experiences and network with like-minded people to learn more – I had to figure it out on my own.
+I do have some great like-minded friends now and of course thanks to the power of the internet and youtube there are many people I don’t know with who I share this interest with.